Gajals: History

 In 1906 Stefan Bobchev visited the region to collect information about the Deliorman Turks and about Bulgars' origin.
 He was accompanied by Matei Stoyanov, Tsonyu Boyadzhiev and Mehmed Sülüş during his trip.
-He was in these Turkish villages, all in the Ludogorie region: Duştubak (Yasenovets), Abdal Yunus (Yonkovo), Duraç(?), Mumcular (Sveshtari), Köse Abdi (Raynino), Eniceköy(?), Caferler (Sevar), Şeremetköy (Veselets) and Ahmetler(?).
+He was in these Turkish villages, all in the Ludogorie region: Duştubak (Yasenovets), Abdal Yunus (Yonkovo), Duraç(Ludogortsi), Mumcular (Sveshtari), Köse Abdi (Raynino), Eniceköy(?), Caferler (Sevar), Şeremetköy (Veselets) and Ahmetler(?).
 Contrary to the claims of the Shkorpil brothers, Miletich and Zenetov, Bobchev did not find people who called themselves Gajal in Deliorman.
 According to him, the term is clear only to educated Bulgarians who have learned this word from books, but even they do not claim that the local Turks call themselves "Gajal".
 However, through conversations with the Turkish population of Ludogorie, he learned that this term was used offensively to the Turks of Dobruja.
 This may explain why Naiden Gerov in his dictionary (1895-1905) gives meaning to the word gajal "stupid, brutish, predatory".
 The Turks from Dobruja used the pejrorative "tahta külah" for Turks of Ludogorie.
 Bulgarians in Shumen and Razgrad - two cities where many Turks live - used the word Gajal as an insult to Turkish villagers.
 Bobchev found that the term was familiar even in Stara Zagora and Haskovo - in the first city it was again used contemptuously for Turkish peasants, and in the second it was used for Turks with big çalma (Bulgarian: Gajva).
 The term Gajal was known in Balkan villages too such as Elena and Zlataritsa, but it also had negative meaning.
 According to Stefan Bobchev: "the Deliorman Turks call themselves Turks.
 They say: "ben Türküm" (I am a Turk).
 The more cultured ones say that they're Ottomans."
 Although the Deliorman Turks did claim to be autochthonous, they also claimed to came from Konya, Haymana, Ankara and Eskişehir.
 About the alleged language differences, Bobchev says: "they (Turks of Ludogorie) have different dialect, just like we and other nations also have many dialects.
 Nothing more.
 And there can be no question of racial and tribal differences based on linguistic differences."
 Bobchev is also trying to find the origin of the term gadjal.
 According Moshkov, it means in Turkish "rich, strong".
 According to Bobchev, the word gajal is of Bulgarian origin and related to the word gajva.

 Valentin Moshkov, on the other hand, claims that the Deliorman Turks - he admits that Turks of Deliorman call themselves "Turk" and not Gajal because they don't know this word - are descendants of Pechenegs.
 Zehra Kaderli, a Turkish woman from Ludogorie also says that although she worked in Ludogorie and collected ethnographic material from local Turks, she never came across Turks who call themselves Gajal.
 She herself is from the Ludogorie and says that the term is unknown to her family.
 She is an associate professor at Hacettepe University and has many research on Deliorman Turkish culture.

+It is believed that the Gajals were a pre-Ottoman community that lived in the Ludogorie region and that they came from the same origins as the Gagauz.